Task Tokens: A Flexible Approach to Adapting Behavior Foundation Models: Results

 \subsection{Human Study}

-In many scenarios, such as animation, it is of interest to adapt and generate new behaviors (solutions to tasks) without compromising on the motion quality.
-We evaluate the realism of the generated motions by performing a comprehensive human study.
+In some scenarios, such as animation, it is of interest to adapt and generate new behaviors (solutions to tasks) while preserving motion quality.
+We evaluate the realism of the generated motions by performing a preliminary human study.
 In our study, we presented \textasciitilde{}100 anonymous participants with video triplets.
 The participants were required to choose the motion that looked more human-looking.
 We provide additional details in \cref{appendix:human-study}.

 \cref{tab:humanstudy} describes the percentage of times Task Tokens outperformed each alternative.
-The results show that alternative approaches to adapting the BFM, such as fine-tuning, lead to dramatically reduced motion quality.
-This motivates reusing a frozen BFM by only training a new input controller.
-In addition, we observe that despite Task Tokens resulting in faster convergence and better performance, PULSE scores higher in terms of human-likeness of the motion.
+First, we can see that Task Tokens outperforms MaskedMimic (J.C. only) and MaskedMimic Fine-Tune.
+This suggests that the user-designed conditions are out-of-distribution for the base MaskedMimic model, and fine-tuning is a less effective way to adapt it compared to Task Tokens in terms of motion quality.
+In addition, we observe that despite Task Tokens resulting in faster convergence, fewer parameters, and better performance, PULSE scores higher in terms of human-likeness of the motion.
+It is likely due to the fact that PULSE constrains the high-level representation to stay closer to the prior, whereas MaskedMimic doesn't.
+Incorporating such a constraint with Task Tokens might improve the motion quality even further.
+We leave this investigation to future work.

+From the results above, we infer that Task Tokens offer a good balance in the tradeoff between efficiency, motion quality, and robustness.